lawrence501/5e-cli/lootRules.md

 ## Rings (atifacts of Mother)

-Rings start off with one of several very basic effects that enhance your character.
-You can feed an unwanted ring into another ring to receive 3 options of how to evolve the remaining ring's effect.
-Each time a ring evolves, its effect becomes more specific, specialised, and powerful.
-If an Education Stone, which can rarely be found alongside a new ring, on a ring, you can modify the direction of the ring's future evolutions.
+Rings start off with a random unique affix.
+This affix is based on the ring's stone and defines its personality.
+You can feed a ring to another to upgrade the remaining one which unlocks your choice of one of two new affixes based on that ring's personality.
+Rings can be upgraded up to 4 times, and on the final upgrade they will receive a specific capstone affix based on their personality.
+Up to 8 rings may be worn.

 ## Amulets (artifacts of P'all)